 Most Environmentally Conscious: Booster

-Booster offers fleet fuel service in more than 50 markets around the United States, but its consumer-focused presence is limited to parts of California, Seattle, and Texas.
+Booster offers fleet fuel service in more than 50 markets around the United States, but its consumer-focused presence is limited to parts of California, Seattle, Tennessee, and Texas.
 No membership fees are involved: The customer parks their car, drops a pin to mark their location, and pops open the gas tank, and the app will notify them when the tank has been filled.

 Founded in 2015 by Frank Mycroft with the goal of eliminating gas errands from customers’ regular to-do lists, Booster does its part to minimize its impact on the environment, too: To offset emissions from its fleet of purple trucks, the company partners with 3Degrees to capture and sequester methane from landfills.